sheikh-mohammad/learn-agentic-ai-from-low-code-to-code/02_ai_and_human_readiness/readme.md

 * Tie adoption to **specific outcomes** (e.g., cycle time ↓, case deflection ↑, margin ↑).
 * Publicize wins & misses—normalize learning with weekly “what we retired, what we kept, what we scaled.”

-**2030 outlook:** ~75% of IT work executed by humans augmented with AI; ~25% by AI alone.
-Start now to redefine value-creating work: expanding into new markets, shipping AI-accelerated features, and improving margins with differentiated service levels.

 ---
+## 13) The 2030 Horizon

+Gartner projects that by 2030, 75% of IT work will be performed by humans augmented with AI, while 25% will be executed by AI autonomously.
+This forecast demands proactive workforce planning that anticipates both displacement and creation of roles.
+The challenge for CIOs extends beyond managing the transition to identifying new value-creating work that leverages AI capabilities while retaining essential human judgment.

+Potential value creation domains include market expansion enabled by AI-powered localization and customer insights, product and service innovation accelerated by rapid prototyping and testing, and margin enhancement through operational optimization that preserves quality while reducing costs.
+These opportunities require reimagining IT's role from technology provider to strategic value architect.
+Change management for managers constitutes a critical enabler.
+Middle management faces particular challenges as AI automates coordination tasks while elevating the importance of coaching, strategic thinking, and cross-functional collaboration.
+Organizations must prepare managers to lead hybrid teams where humans and AI agents collaborate, requiring new competencies in AI oversight, ethical decision-making, and adaptive leadership.

+---

-## 9) Metrics That Matter
+## 14) Metrics That Matter

 Move beyond “# of prompts sent.”
 Track: